ravi98766/Fabriv-HR-analytics/README.md

 ***Business Scenario***

 A mid sized IT company wants to understand the reason behind the High Attrition rates in their company.
-The HR Department lacks visibility in :
+The HR Department lacks visibility in:

 •	Which department/Roles have high Attrition rates ?

 •	Joining Trends OverTime

 •	Avg Ratings and Absent days by Department and Gender

 •	Total employee and Total Resignations

 In This project,

 I fetched data from ADLS Storage using a data pipeline into the fabric lakehouse.

 <img width="813" height="147" alt="data pipeline" src="https://github.com/user-attachments/assets/ab9da76d-a63a-40d2-a56e-450151bf4c88" />